 Voluntary Leaves of Absence

-Graduate students who do not meet the requirement for continuous registration during the academic year must obtain an approved leave of absence, in advance, for the term(s) they will not be registered.
+Graduate students who do not meet the requirement for continuous registration during the academic year (Autumn, Winter, and Spring quarters) must obtain an approved leave of absence, in advance, for the term(s) they will not be registered.
+(For a complete definition of full-time enrollment, see the "Definition of Full-time Enrollment" section of this bulletin.)
 The leave of absence must be reviewed for approval by the chair or director of graduate studies of the student's major department and, if the student is in the United States on a foreign student visa, by the Bechtel International Center.
-The granting of a leave of absence is at the discretion of the department and subject to review by the Office of the University Registrar.
-The University may condition its approval of a petition for leave of absence on the student's meeting such requirements as the University deems appropriate in the individual case for the student to be eligible to return (such as, in the case of a leave for medical reasons, proof of treatment and/or an interview with a health case professional at Vaden Health Center or Counseling and Psychological Services or its designee).
+Except in the case of pregnancy or parental leaves, the granting of a leave of absence is at the discretion of the department and subject to review by the Office of the University Registrar.
+The University may condition its approval of a petition for leave of absence on the student's meeting such requirements as the University deems appropriate in the individual case for the student to be eligible to return (such as, in the case of a leave for medical reasons, proof of treatment and/or an interview with a health care professional at Vaden Health Center or Counseling and Psychological Services or its designee).

-New graduate students and approved coterminal students may not take a leave of absence during their first quarter.
-Coterminal students are required to register their first graduate quarter.
+New graduate students may not take a leave of absence during their first quarter.
 However, new Stanford students may request a deferment from the department.